emir91/message_me/README.md

 This is a chat application done in Rails 5.

-You can register and than send message to your friends who are also register.
+You can register and than send message to your friends who are also registered.

 I use ActionCable to implement real-time features in Rails apps.